nixworks/public/news/2014/01/16/index.md

 ##### Iraq War
 ### [TMZ reveals photos of United States Marines burning bodies of Iraqis prompting an investigation from the Department of Defense. ](/news/2014/01/16/tmz-reveals-photos-of-united-states-marines-burning-bodies-of-iraqis-prompting-an-investigation-from-the-department-of-defense.md)
-_Context: Iraqi, Department of Defense, United States Marines, Iraq War, TMZ_
+_Context: United States Marines, Department of Defense, Iraqi, TMZ, Iraq War_

 ##### Gravity
 ### ["Gravity" and "American Hustle" lead the nominations for the 86th Academy Awards. ](/news/2014/01/16/gravity-and-american-hustle-lead-the-nominations-for-the-86th-academy-awards.md)